liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/jp.svg"
   title="Japanese Language Proficiency" %}

+31.4% of the respondents cannot read Japanese at all, while slightly more than half of the respondents can read some basic Japanese words.

+All in all, those who has the ability to read the in-game Japanese story is still less than a quarter.

-After using the same question setup for the fourth time, this was the first time that I realised that it was not well designed.
+> After using the same question setup for the fourth time, this was the first time that I realised that it was not well designed.
 Many people who self-taught the Japanese language but did not sit for standardised Japanese language exams like JLPT report “Zero knowledge” instead of estimating the JLPT level that is close to their current ability.
+>

-The original purpose of this question was merely to estimate the overall Japanese reading ability of the player base (to highlight how much market share LifeWonders is missing for not translating the game), rather than really wanting to know the formal qualification of the respondents.
+> The original purpose of this question was merely to estimate the overall Japanese reading ability of the player base (to highlight how much market share LifeWonders is missing for not translating the game), rather than really wanting to know the formal qualification of the respondents.

 Therefore, this question will be revamped next year, which mean I also have to remove the “fundoshi” option (*sob*).